-One of the main advantages of influencer marketing over more traditional paid advertising is the massive audience you can immediately tap into.
-In many cases, the reach of influencer marketing can also be much more valuable than an equivalent amount in paid ad spend since their audience is much more receptive and engaged with their content.
-This leads us to the next key metric to track.
+One of the main advantages of influencer marketing over more traditional paid advertising is access to a massive audience, engaged audience.
+In many cases, influencer marketing reach is much more valuable than the same amount in paid ad spend, since an influencer's audience is much more receptive to their content.

-Below is an example of how you can monitor engagement for Instagram stories with our dashboard:
+Below is an example of how you can monitor engagement for Instagram posts, reels, and stories with an Instagram dashboard.

 Audience Growth Rate

-Another key metric to track after an influencer post goes out is your client's audience growth rate.
-Assuming the influencer's brand is aligned with your clients, you should typically see spikes in audience growth align with their post schedule:
+Another key metric to track after an influencer post goes out is your client's audience growth rates.
+Assuming the influencer's brand is aligned with any given client, there will likely be spikes in audience growth aligned with their post schedules.